No matter what industry you’re in, having an engaging, professional website is essential.

 Of course, these are just a few examples of how you can design a site that’s easily navigable and simple for users.

 When in doubt, test out your website yourself.
 Have multiple members of your team, a test pool of supporters, or your board try out the site.
-Make a list of any questions or concerns they have, and then work with your consultant or developer to address any potential red flags before you complete your site launch.

 4. Keep mobile users in mind.